monticellifernando/fRIMAPS/README.md

 * numpy
 * matplotlib

+## To use it you need to setup your environment!
+We provide two ways:
+* mamba
+* python environments

+Try one of the following:

-## Install/setup environment with mamba:
+### 1 -  Install/setup environment with mamba:
 Setup the specific python environment with mamba.
 The first time set it up like:

     mamba create -n fRIMAPS python=3.11
     mamba activate fRIMAPS